Spelling: Notable English misspellings in history

-In English
+English

 English orthography has a broad degree of standardization.
-However, there are several ways to spell almost every sound and most letters have several variants of pronunciation depending on their position in the word and context.
+However, there are several ways to spell almost every sound, and most letters have several variants of pronunciation depending on their position in the word and context.
 Therefore, some spelling mistakes are common even among native speakers.
 This is mainly due to large number of words that were borrowed from other languages with no successful attempts of complete spelling reform.
-Most spelling rules usually do not reflect phonetic changes that have taken place since the end of the 15th century (for example, Great Vowel Shift).
+Most spelling rules usually do not reflect phonetic changes that have taken place since the end of the 15th century (for example, the Great Vowel Shift).

 Other languages

 Portuguese spelling is not strictly phonematic.
 It is associated with an extension of the Portuguese language and the emergence of numerous regional and dialect variants.
 In 2009 the global reform of the Portuguese language was initiated to eliminate 98% of inconsistencies in spelling between various countries.

-Orthography of the Icelandic language is based on etymological principle, thus the Icelanders themselves experience difficulties in writing.
-Modern Icelandic alphabet is based on the standard introduced by the Danish philologist Rasmus Rask.
+The orthography of the Icelandic language is based on the etymological principle, like English; thus the Icelanders themselves experience difficulties in writing.
+The modern Icelandic alphabet is based on the standard introduced by the Danish philologist Rasmus Rask.

 The fundamental principles of the Spanish orthography are phonological and etymological, that is why there are several letters with identical phonemes.
 Beginning from the 17th century, various options for orthographic reforms were suggested that would create a one-to-one correspondence between grapheme and phoneme, but all of them were rejected.
 Most modern proposals to reform spelling are limited to the removal of homophone letters that are preserved for etymological reasons.